-On March 23, 2010, the Patient Protection and Affordable Care Act (PPACA, or the Act) was signed into law.
+On March 23, 2010, the Patient Protection and Affordable Care Act ("PPACA," or "the Act") was signed into law.
 The Act called for significant reforms to health insurance to "make affordable health insurance available to more people."
 Notably, the Act requires newly-issued health insurance plans, including Medicaid, to cover essential health benefits, including women's preventive services.
-In 2011, the Department of Health & Human Services (HHS) issued guidelines based on a study commissioned from the Institute of Medicine (IOM), explaining that the
+In 2011, the Department of Health & Human Services ("HHS") issued guidelines based on a study commissioned from the Institute of Medicine ("IOM"), explaining that the preventive services required by the

-65. Anspach ex rel.
+67. Anspach ex rel.
 Anspach v.
 City of Phila., Dep't. of Pub.
 Health, 503 F.3d 256, 260 (3d Cir.
 2007).